vanilla-thunder/oxid-module-tinymce/README.md

 ### LICENSE AGREEMENT
    HDI TinyMCE
-   Copyright (C) 2012-2014  HEINER DIRECT GmbH & Co.
-KG
+   Copyright (C) 2012-2014  bestlife AG
-   info:  oxid@heiner-direct.com
+   info:  oxid@bestlife.ag

    This program is free software;
    you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation;